nikitavoloboev/data/looking-back/2018/february-2018.md

 I actually have a lot more things written in my private journal which I am really greatful I was doing back then.
 Nowadays I am more relaxed and less consistent about my journalling.
 Mostly because I am experimenting with having a kind of a public log/journal here.
 Although I still will keep my Day One journal for most everything else.

 One other thing I absorved is just how much the kind of links I shared changed with time.
-I started posting a lot more personal links with links to the mind maps + the articles I started reading on Medium.
+I started posting a lot more personal links with links to the mind maps + the articles I started writing on Medium.
 It mostly started after I publihed my [first ever article on Medium](https://medium.com/@NikitaVoloboev/just-keep-expressing-yourself-306870791ae4#.3ilcote4m) which has a rather symbolic title to it too:

 ![](https://i.imgur.com/GMa59IK.png)